 On December first, the FDA issued a new set of guidelines for developing an artificial pancreas – a device that is considered to be the biggest advance in diabetes treatment since the discovery of insulin.

 The FDA’s guidelines provide a blueprint for testing and developing the system and include more flexible parameters for trial endpoints, results, the number of patients and length.
-While neither the FDA nor JDRF (which has made the Artificial Pancreas Project a top priority) are currently able to offer an estimate about when the system will hit the market, these new guidelines will allow clinical trials to begin more rapidly, speeding up the approval process for the device.
+While neither the FDA nor JDRF (which has made the Artificial Pancreas Project a top priority) is currently able to offer an estimate about when the system will hit the market, these new guidelines will allow clinical trials to begin more rapidly, speeding up the approval process for the device.

 “[It is a] milestone event that the FDA went on record about how companies working to produce the artificial pancreas can do so in a reasonable period of time,” JDRF President and CEO said in a CNN post , but the FDA guidance is “a long and technical document and its implications need to be digested.”